"Do it for Babydog" vaccine lottery didn't get the job done

 Disincentives as incentives

-With vaccination growing stagnant across the country, Gandhi warns that governments are increasingly turning towards what she calls “disincentives.”
+With vaccination growing stagnant across the country, Gandhi warns that governments are increasingly turning toward what she calls “disincentives.”

 Recently, the Biden administration put a requirement in place for all federal employees to be vaccinated or undergo a rigorous testing schedule.